dacrands/nyt-api-api/README.md

 <a name="how"></a>
 ## How it works?
 This application is essentially a proxy server between the front-end application and the New York Times API.
-It makes use of Python's `requests` library to access the NYT API and the `jsonify` library to convery the response data.
+It makes use of Python's `requests` library to access the NYT API and the `jsonify` library to convert the response data.

-Here is the route used to grab the popular articles:
+For example, here is the route used to grab the popular articles:
 ```python
 @app.route('/api/popular')
 def popular():